woocommerce/grow/packages/js/jsdoc/README.md

 ### Official release process

-1. Create the branch `release/jsdoc` onto the target revision on `trunk` branch.
+1. Create the branch `release/jsdoc` from the target revision on `trunk` branch.
 1. When the branch is created, [the prepare workflow](https://github.com/woocommerce/grow/actions/workflows/js-packages-prepare-release.yml) will prepend changelog, update the version in package.json and package-lock.json, and create a release PR.
 1. Check if the new changelog content and updated version are correct.
    - If something needs to be revised, append the changes in the release PR.